-Parent with injuries History of mental health, alcohol or drug misuse or domestic violence.
 Evasive or aggressive towards child or others Past history in the family of childhood abuse, self- harm, somatising disorder or false allegations of physical or sexual assault Explanation inconsistent with injury Marginalised or isolated by the community.
-Fear of medical help / parents not seeking medical help Physical or sexual assault or a culture of physical chastisement.
-Over chastisement of child
+Fear of medical help / parents not seeking medical help Physical or sexual assault or a culture of physical , , Physical or sexual assault or a culture of physical chastisement.